-The documentation for ISE 10.1.03 is available online and can be viewed directly in the browser.
-The tools delt with in this module fall into the Design Implementation category.
+The documentation for ISE 10.1.03 can be found here and can be also viewed directly here.
+The tools dealt with in this module fall into the Design Implementation category.

 - Take a quick look through the ISE Help documentation in the Design Implementation tools list. - Skim through the FPGA Design Flow Overview to better understand the various tools and their interactions. - Skim through the ISE Quick Start Tutorial to get an idea of the additional capabilities of ISE. - If you are using the XUPV2P board, read through the Using the LEDs and Switches section of the Xilinx University Program Virtex-II Pro Development System Hardware Reference Manual.
 You will be using the User Input dip switches and User LEDs in this lab.